xiaomaogy/Trading-Engine-in-Camel-framework-in-Java/README.md

 # Trading-Engine-in-Camel-framework-in-Java

-(To view the source code, go into Trading Engine1 or Consumer or Producer, then go to src/main/java/camelinaction/)
+(To view the source code, go into Trading-Engine or Consumer or Producer, then go to src/main/java/camelinaction/)

 ![Alt text](https://github.com/xiaomaogy//Trading-Engine-in-Camel-framework-in-Java/blob/master/sketch1.jpg?raw=true "sketch1")